“Even the hairs of your head are all numbered.” (Matthew 10:30)

 “… if you are offering your gift at the altar, and there remember that your brother has something against you, leave your gift there before the altar and go; first be reconciled to your brother, and then come and offer your gift.”

 Immediately, I sensed that God wanted to be admitted into the relationship between me and my father.
 I felt nothing but desperation and fear.
 The wounds were indeed very deep.

 For days, I could read no further in the book.
 I felt as though an obstacle was now in my path that I had no power whatsoever to overcome.
 Would my rediscovery of a spiritual center in my life end here?

-M told me that she would give me complete privacy and advised me to sit in silence.
-She was God’s instrument in that moment, and I will forever be grateful for her sage counsel.
-After M had left the room, I turned off the light and waited for God in the quiet.
+Marianne told me that she would give me complete privacy and advised me to sit in silence.
+She was God’s instrument in that moment, and I will forever be grateful for her loving counsel.
+After she left the room, I turned off the light and waited for God in the quiet.

 What happened is quite difficult to explain; but, it literally changed my life.
 Please bear with me.

 I did not have a vision.
 In fact, I can’t even be certain if my eyes were opened or closed.
 Neither was the experience a dream, as I was far from asleep, nor a hallucination, as I had taken no drugs.